Ahnaf970601/Machine-Learning-Project-iNeuron/README.md

-# Machine-Learning-Project-iNeuron

-This is a project that is built using the Python and Flask Framework.
-This webapp can predict the overall score of a football player given various attributes and match information.
-This webapp is deployed on the Heroku Platform.
+Player-Analysis-Using-Machine-Learning

+A cutting-edge web application built with Python and the Flask framework, designed to predict a football player's overall score with precision.
+By analyzing a range of player attributes and match data, this app delivers accurate predictions, offering valuable insights for enthusiasts and professionals alike.
+Deployed seamlessly on the Heroku platform, this webapp is accessible anytime, anywhere—making it the perfect tool to elevate your football analysis game.